jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 Ideologues say a change of policy is enough.
 Evolution demands a change of adaptation, i.e tools.

 To appease evolution we must redefine ourselves as technological beings first and foremost.
-Only that person will look past the genotype and phenotype identities ideologues speak so often about and critically assess everyone's opinions, power-points, and other narratives on their actual effectiveness in connecting problems with better technologies.
+Only that person will look past the identities ideologues speak so often about and critically assess everyone's opinions, power-points, and other narratives on their actual effectiveness in connecting problems with better technologies.

 To understand this mindset, consider a simple experiment: Put cold water and ice into a bucket.
 As you immerse your hand the cold steals your heat and your body soon experiences intense pain.
 This visceral moment reveals a fundamental truth: no words, presentations, or promises keep you warm.

 Thus, when evaluating Conservatism, Progressivism, or any belief system, always judge not by its words, but by its ability to create tools that lower real-life pains and overcome environmental challenges.
-Everyone already wants to do these things of course, a technological identity will make it all easier for all.
+Everyone already wants to promote innovation, of course—a technological identity will keep all of us honest while doing so.

 And, then we'll be in evolution's good graces.
 That's a good place to be.
 Life has spent billions of years combating heat, hunger, thirst and of course cold through adaptation.
 Arctic fish develop antifreeze proteins.
 Polar birds grow waterproof feathers.
 Mammals develop fur or blubber.
 Each organism's survival depends not on avoiding discomfort, but on developing the right tools to keep pain away in its environment.